UniversalDependencies/UD_German-HDT/README.md

 For [UD_German-HDT](https://github.com/UniversalDependencies/UD_German-HDT),
-206,794 sentences (3.8M tokens) from the original HDT were converted with [TrUDucer](https://gitlab.com/nats/TrUDucer), a treebank conversion tool created by Felix Henning and extended by Maximilan Wendt and Emanuel Borges Völker.
+206,794 sentences (3.8M tokens) from the original HDT were converted with [TrUDucer](https://gitlab.com/nats/TrUDucer), a treebank conversion tool created by Felix Hennig and extended by Maximilian Wendt and Emanuel Borges Völker.
 The conversion has a very high accuracy of 97% (checked on a manually converted subset of the treebank).
-Annotation information not captured in the original annotation was resolved by using external data sources (wiktionary) and manual input from annotators.
+Annotation information not captured in the original annotation was resolved by using external data sources (Wiktionary) and manual input from annotators.

+# Data quality

+While the conversion is automatic, the rules are quite extensive and have been developed over the course of more than half a year.
+We manually confirmed the correctness on relevant sub-sets and monitored the conversion.
+We used external knowledge in the form of the German Wiktionary to identify inherently reflexive verbs.

+The main focus of the original HDT annotation were the dependency relations.
+Some morphological features are under-specified (such as “not-fem” to denote that a word is either neuter or masculine) and during the conversion process we noted that sometimes the normal noun (NN) and proper noun (NE) are mixed up in the source annotation.
+This translates to the conversion and we aim to fix it in the future.

 # Acknowledgments

 The following people worked on the conversion:
  - Emanuel Borges Völker (conversion: grammar development, annotation refinements, …)
- - Maximilan Wendt (conversion: grammar development, annotation refinements, …)
+ - Maximilian Wendt (conversion: grammar development, annotation refinements, …)
  - Felix Hennig (initial grammar development, main TrUDucer development)
  - Arne Köhn (supervision)